pugzzzf/NASA-Hackathon-ExoScouts/README.md

 ### **Music**

-The music would be lo-fi, bright notes so to evoke the mystifying feeling of space, and to not distract the player from the time-sensitive minigames.
+The music would be lo-fi, with bright notes to evoke the mystifying feeling of space and to not distract the player from the time-sensitive minigames.

 ### **Sound Effects**

-The sound effects would be simple notes on minigame success and fails, and on button presses, with the intention to fortify the feeling of immersion and grant some feedback on user input.
+The sound effects would be simple notes on minigame success and fails and on button presses, with the intention to fortify the feeling of immersion and grant some feedback on user input.

 # **Game Experience**

 ### **UI**
-High definition, solid colors' pixel art, the aim is to not overwhelm the eyes but put emphasis exactly where we want it, for example, the planets, the stars, etc.
+High definition, solid colors' pixel art; the aim is to not overwhelm the eyes but put emphasis exactly where we want it, for example, the planets, the stars, etc.

 ### **Controls**
 **Keyboard**
 - Mouse, space bar, arrow keys, E key.

 # **Development Timeline**
 ## **Main Loop**
 ### **Lobby**

-The player will move in a horizontal plane on a spaceship, from left to right, with the respective arrow key, and will be able to interact with either ‘Terminal’ or ‘Planet book’.
+The player will move in a horizontal plane on a spaceship, from left to right, with the respective arrow key, and will be able to interact with either ‘Terminal’ or ‘Planet Book’.
 Interacting with either will start a respective new loop for each gameplay element.

 ![image](https://github.com/user-attachments/assets/71ec93ca-cda5-48fa-b561-8471b320ce0c)

 In essence:
-- Player moves left to right with arrow keys
+- Player moves left to right with arrow keys.
-- When near an interactable object, render a ‘Interact to Open’ prompt
+- When near an interactable object, render a ‘Interact to Open’ prompt.
 - Interacts with ‘Terminal’ or ‘Planet Book’ when near and pressing a key.
-- Interacting with either takes you to the next scene and starting ‘Terminal’ loop or ‘Planet Book’ loop.
+- Interacting with either takes you to the next scene and starts the ‘Terminal’ loop or the ‘Planet Book’ loop.
-- When near lobby door, render prompt to exit game
+- When near the lobby door, render a prompt to exit the game.
-- When pressing a key near door, exit game
+- When pressing a key near a door, exit the game.

 ## **Terminal Loop**

-**1st Scene, Star map**
+**1st Scene, Star Map**

 The terminal will render a star map, a rectangle with star systems shown in yellow or other bright colors, and white stars in the background.
 The player clicks any star to select which system to ‘explore’.
-Clicking on interactable star takes you to its respective star system, with no planets discovered.
+Clicking on an interactable star takes you to its respective star system, with no planets discovered.

 In essence:
 - On start, render an image of interactable stars, with a black background with white dots.
-- Render “back” button, to go back to [Lobby Loop].
+- Render the “back” button to go back to [Lobby Loop].
-- Initialize choice of star variable to switch on [Star Discover Loop]
+- Initialize choice of star variable to switch on [Star Discover Loop].
-- Star map loop ends and starts [Star Discover Loop]
+- The Star Map Loop ends and starts [Star Discover Loop].

 ![image](https://github.com/user-attachments/assets/9f1391ba-26ee-43f9-8908-a92b227853b6)